 The Board recognises its responsibilities, including those statutory responsibilities laid out in the ‘Statement of Directors’ Responsibilities’ section of the Directors’ Report contained in the Annual Report (which can be viewed and downloaded from the ‘Financial Reports’ area of this website).
 An assessment of the Group’s market, business model and performance is presented in the Chairman’s Statement and the Strategic Review sections of the Annual Report.

 As detailed in the Directors’ Report within the Annual Report, the Board has confirmed that it is appropriate to adopt the going concern basis in preparing financial statements.
+The Directors have also explained in the Strategic Report section in the Annual Report their assessment of the prospects of the Company and the Group.

 Risk Management and Internal Control